Alright Tropers, I'm back, let's describe this. LEEROOOOOOOOYYY... JEEEEEENNNNKKKIIIINNSS!

-- Disaster Dominoes: The raid in a nutshell following Leeroy's dramatic entrance since him running in and aggroing everything quickly brought a lot of heat down on the party.
+- Disaster Dominoes: The raid in a nutshell following Leeroy's dramatic entrance, since him running in and aggro-ing everything quickly brings a lot of heat down on the party.
 It bears repeating that PALS FOR LIFE were going to fail miserably no matter what they did.

-- Failure Is the Only Option: As noted above, the party was doomed by their own plan, even before Leeroy got everyone killed.
+- Failure Is the Only Option: As noted above, the party was doomed anyway by their own plan, even before Leeroy gets everyone killed.

 - Hilarity Ensues: The result of Leeroy running into the Rookery, for the audience at least, is chuckles at the comic mishap.

-- History Repeats: One of the members of the clan says something that implies that this is not the first time that Leeroy has pulled this."Why do you do this shit, Leeroy?!"
+- History Repeats: One of the members of the clan says something that implies this is not the first time that Leeroy has pulled this stunt."Why do you do this shit, Leeroy?!"